Scheduling

 Creating a personal event type

-- Go to Personal Event Types in the sidebar.
+1. Go to My Event Types in your personal workspace sidebar.

-- Click New event type.
-A prompt will remind you that org event types should be created in the Org Dashboard — click Continue to proceed with a personal type.
+2. Click New event type.
+A prompt will remind you that org event types should be created in the org workspace — click Continue to proceed with a personal type.

-- Fill in the name, slug, duration, color, and optional description.
+3. Fill in the name, slug, duration, and optional description.

 Creating an org event type